 Drowning in chaos

 As a business, you always want to solve your old challenges, improve your business and start solving new challenges.
 Unfortunately for us, not only the old challenges did not get solved, but also after the collapse of the government, we faced challenges that nearly forced us to stop our business.
-DHL closed its office in Afghanistan, no international flight was available, banks primitive only 5% withdraw, and there was nobody to go to.
+DHL closed its office in Afghanistan, no international flight was available, banks allow only 5% withdraw, and there was nobody to go to.

 Adapting to turmoil

 We got in touch with carpet weavers in different parts of the country, and it seems that as long we can provide raw materials to artisans, we have no problem in producing the rugs.
 However, since major shipping companies like DHL and FedEx have closed their offices in Afghanistan and there is no flight for air shipping, we had to find a new way for our shipping.
 After negotiating with agents in Pakistan, we were able to develop a new shipping route for delivering our international shipping.
-From now on, first, we ship our packages to Pakistan via ground, and in Pakistan, we send our parcels via DHL.
+From now on, first, we ship our packages to Pakistan via ground, and in Pakistan, we send our parcels via DHL, FedEx or UPS.

-It is estimated that about one million Afghans are sustaining income through the carpet industry.
+It is estimated that about one million Afghans are sustaining income through the Afghan carpet industry.
 Female weavers, wool processing companies, finished carpet processing companies, and carpet sellers are significant players in the supply chain of the handmade carpet sector in Afghanistan.
 Moreover, as handmade carpet is one of the important expert items of Afghanistan, it plays a significant role in the growth of the Afghan economy.

 As one of the major players in the Afghan carpet industry, we are trying to reduce the effect of the current crisis on the carpet industry.
 Each sale that we make means that we are helping Afghan families to have an income.
 We are trying our best to find a solution for every challenge that Afghan carpet weavers and sellers face.